Sophie Oluwole: Early life and adolescence

 Sophie Bosede Olayemi Oluwole was born May 12, 1935, in the city of Igbara-oke, in the Ondo State of Southwestern Nigeria.
 Ethnically, she and her parents were Edo, but she grew up with an intense interest in Yoruba traditions.
-This was due to her maternal grandmother being Yoruba and the majority of those around her were Yoruba as well.
+This was due to her maternal grandmother being Yoruba, and the majority of those around her were Yoruba as well.
 Her parents, being Anglican Christians, did not support her learning of these traditions and banned her and her 3 siblings from attending any Yoruba rituals.
 In place of Yoruba tradition, Oluwole’s parents encouraged her to prioritize Christianity in her life.

-At the age of 8 she was baptized under the name “Sofia”, which would later become Sophie.
+At the age of 8, she was baptized under the name “Sofia”, which would later become Sophie.
 The name was given to her by the headmaster of her local school, who also happened to be a family friend.
-She went to school in Ife, and was critical of the education system in the 1940s, saying a woman's career prospects were "not your ambition: it was your parents' ambition."
-In an interview with Jesusegun Alagbe, a journalist for The PUNCH Newspapers, Oluwole describes an event during school, where she was sent to a hospital to distribute food and medicine, and was scared by the desperately sick patients, saying "That day, I knew I was not going to be a nurse."
+She went to Anglican schools in Ife, up until she went to college in 1953.